leonardoss/wooga/form.docs.md

 The idea was to create a generic `<Form />` component to easily generate forms starting with a simple input.
 Visual examples can be found on Storybook.
 Below let's discuss the API.

+## My approach

+- My idea was to create a generic `<Form />` that receives an object of configurations (described below) and generates a `HTML` form.
+- I've decided to create the fields starting with a `fields` object to have more control over what was being generated.
+- The state/values are controlled and returned to the consumer.
+- The validations were built with the intention of being generic, they are based on a function to validate the value
+- Errors are a state abstract to the consumer, they are controlled by the form as well.
+- My idea to extend to more types of fields is basically create a condition in `<Field>` to support fields like `<select>`
+- My biggest challenges in this app were validations and errors (I took 50% of my time working here to solve them)

 ## API

 ### `Form`